norihiro/obs-h8819-source/README.md

 *Not available on Windows*
 Specifies file name format to save.
 Format strings are same as the recording files of OBS.
 This file name format should be absoluted path.

-An extension `.pcap` will be added automatically.
+Note: For OBS 29.0 and older, an extension `.pcap` will be added automatically.

 ## Build and install
 ### Linux